Royal Naval Cordite Factory, Holton Heath: Secrecy of the installation

+and it appears in multiple Luftwaffe air reconnaissance photographs in August/September 1942.

 Accidents

-On 10 September 1927 an explosion killed three men working in an acetone recovery building.
+On 10 September 1927, an explosion killed three men working in an acetone recovery building.
 Acetone, used as a solvent in the cordite manufacturing process, was piped in vapour form from stoves to the store where it would be recovered for re-use.
 It was accidentally ignited in the pipe, causing the explosion.

-In November 1929 an explosion at the factory killed one worker and seriously injured three others.
+On Thursday 07 November 1929 an explosion in the cordite press house at the factory seriously injured four workers, one of whom died in hospital on 09 November.

-On 23 June 1931 an explosion occurred in a nitroglycerin preparation chamber, killing 10 and injuring 19.
+On 23 June 1931, an explosion occurred in a nitroglycerin preparation chamber, killing 10 and injuring 19.
 Three buildings were destroyed and a storage tank was ruptured, spilling sulphuric acid into the area.
 The explosion, which occurred at 10.45 am, was heard 20 miles away and people working outdoors 2 miles away were knocked over by the blast wave.
 Houses situated on the main road approximately 1 mile from the blast suffered extensive damage.

 Memorial

 On 23 June 2015 – marking the 84th anniversary of the major explosion of 1931 – a memorial stone was unveiled and dedicated by Rod Hughes, Jill Charman and Geoff Charman of the Holton Heath Memorial Group.
 The dedication service was taken by the Revd.
 Jean de Garis of Lytchett Minster and was attended by relatives of the deceased and ex-employees.
 The stone was unveiled by Jill Charman, whose grandfather Robert Rubie Taylor was one of the 10 men killed in the 1931 disaster.
 Hughes said: "The Royal Navy Cordite Factory was not simply a place, or merely a factory of stone and wood, but a community.
-Close knit by common goals and purpose.
+Close-knit by common goals and purpose.
 Embodied in this stone is the story of that community."